 Almost all of Palawan is picturesque but there are several parts of the province that stand out from the rest.
 Palawan is a playground for outdoor enthusiasts and beach lovers.
 A month is not nearly enough to explore the whole province so it is important to plan your itinerary around the most interesting points.
 Here’s a list of the most popular towns and/or attractions in Palawan:

-As recently as April 2012, it was placed in the limelight as the home of the Puerto Princesa Subterranean River National Park which was declared as one of the New Seven Wonders of Nature.
+It is home to the Puerto Princesa Subterranean River National Park which was declared as one of the New Seven Wonders of Nature.
 Thousands (if not millions) of local and international tourists come to the city to marvel at the astounding beauty of the river that runs to the sea.
 The formations under the limestone caverns are also a sight to behold.

 Another prominent attraction in Puerto Princesa is Honda Bay and its islands.
 It is located off the city’s mid-eastern coast and boasts of a number of islands that can be explored on an island-hopping tour.
 There are plenty of white sand beaches where you can swim, snorkel, scuba dive or simply sunbathe.
 Spectacular underwater wonders are abundant within the bay, including reef sharks, tropical fishes and different coral species.